Nonviolent Clowning – Find your authentic self through play and clowning.

 Can your clown lead you into deeper connection with yourself and other people?

-About this weekend course
+About this one-day workshop

 - Explore what it feels like to put judgement to one side and develop the confidence to follow your impulses, turn up your curiosity, play more and connect deeply and authentically with yourself and others.

-- Discover how embracing and sharing your vulnerability through your clown can open up a quality of connection to yourself and others
+- Discover how embracing and sharing your vulnerability through your clown can open up a quality of connection to yourself and others.

 - Be able to do a self-empathy (self-connection) process.